History of the Douglas family

 How well can you do in the quiz?

 Our ever growing section on the family heraldry contains hundred's of armorials from the wide reaches of the Douglases.
-Each one represents an individual and perhaps includes an element representing their wife.
+Each one represents an individual and perhaps includes an element representing their spouse.

 I have been collecting Douglas newsletters which contain a wealth of research.
 If the topic is not in a Douglas Archives article, it may well be in a newsletter.